galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-profiling/tutorial.md

 ## Taxonomic profiling

 Tools for taxonomic profiling can be divided into three groups.
 Nevertheless, all of them require a pre-computed database based on previously sequenced microbial DNA or protein sequences.
-1. **DNA-to-DNA**: comparison of sequencing reads with genomic databases of DNA sequences, with tools like Kraken ({% cite Wood2014 %})
+1. **DNA-to-DNA**: comparison of sequencing reads with genomic databases of DNA sequences with tools like Kraken ({% cite Wood2014 %})
-2. **DNA-to-Protein** : compare sequencing reads with protein databases (more computationally intensive because of analysis of all six frames of potential DNA-to amino acid translation, with tools like DIAMOND
+2. **DNA-to-Protein** : comparison of sequencing reads with protein databases (more computationally intensive because all six frames of potential DNA-to amino acid translations need to be analyzed) with tools like DIAMOND)
-3. **Marker based**: search for marker genes (e.g. 16S rRNA sequence) in reads, which is quick, but introduces bias, with tools like MetaPhlAn ({% cite blanco2023extending %})
+3. **Marker based**: searching for marker genes (e.g. 16S rRNA sequence) in reads, which is quick, but introduces bias, with tools like MetaPhlAn ({% cite blanco2023extending %})
+4. **Mixed**: Combined search using e.g. maker genes and translated searches, with tools like HUMAnN ({% cite franzosa_species-level_2018 %})

 The comparison of reads to database sequences can be done in different ways, leading to three different types of taxonomic assignment: